-Currently situated in Hanoi, Vietnam, for shooting a documentary film we’ve asked Richard a few questions.
+Currently in Hanoi, Vietnam, to shoot a documentary film, Richard took a bit of time to answer a few questions for us.
 Read on to get to know more about his work, his vision about a new era of social photography and his ultimate 3 tips & tricks for shooting awesome photos.

 Hi Richard!
 Your background is in photo journalism, you’re an assistant professor at Berkeley and you’re a key figure in the international mobile photography scene.
 How did one thing lead to another?

 First let me say that I am dictating via a voice-recognition software.
 So please excuse any typos or mistakes.
 I am currently in Hanoi Vietnam working on a documentary film and having lots of fun shooting street photographs with my iPhone.
 I got limited internet access and find that voice dictating the answers to be the most efficient.
 So here we go!

 Yes, I guess you’re right my background is somewhat diverse.
 But at the heart of everything is photography, it’s my love for photography that led from one thing to another and has put me on my life path and led me to my current destination.
 My traditional/analog photojournalism turned into videography, which turned into multimedia journalism, which turned into teaching and my love of technology, especially mobile devices and their ability to connect people via photography have transported me to the present time.

 Do you remember the first shot you uploaded from your mobile phone to the internet?